-- 1046.
+- of which Party ultimately prevails.
+1129 Whatever the outcome of the dispute, Pakistan has raised a number of reasonable and meritorious arguments on issues which are far from clear-out.
+1130 - 1046.
 In the alternative, Pakistan submits that the costs should reflect the relative success of the Parties and their reasonableness.
-When analysing the reasonableness of Karkey's costs, the Tribunal is invited to consider the following factors: - Karkey's claims were inconsistent and lacked focus resulting in unnecessary costs; - Pakistan has sought to minimize the costs of proceedings; - Karkey opposed to the appointment of Mr. Waller without cause; - Karkey caused unnecessary expenditure of time and resources during document production; and - Karkey introduced unnecessary and irrelevant expert evidence. - b.
+When analysing the reasonableness of Karkey's costs, the Tribunal is invited to consider the following factors: - Karkey's claims were inconsistent and lacked focus resulting in unnecessary costs; 1132 - Pakistan has sought to minimize the costs of proceedings; 1133 - Karkey opposed to the appointment of Mr. Waller without cause; 1134 - Karkey caused unnecessary expenditure of time and resources during document production; and - Karkey introduced unnecessary and irrelevant expert evidence.
+1136 b.
 Pakistan's Costs

 1047.
-Pakistan's cost schedule, which breaks down the legal fees and other costs claimed, reads as follows:
+Pakistan's cost schedule, which breaks down the legal fees and other costs claimed, reads as follows: 1137

-I. Allen & Overy LLP legal fees GBP A. Billed fees 10 February 2014 to 21 April 2016 Total fees billed £ 7,528,442.55 B. Unbilled fees 22 April 2016 to 8 June 2016
+I. Allen & Overy LLP legal fees GBP

+A. Billed fees

+10 February 2014 to 21 April 2016

+Total fees billed £ 7,528,442.55

+B. Unbilled fees

+22 April 2016 to 8 June 2016